Iraq Levies: Levy ranks and uniforms

-Throughout most of their history the Levies wore standard British tropical service and battle dress uniforms, though with RAF rank insignia after 1943.
+Throughout most of their history, the Levies wore standard British tropical service and battle dress uniforms, though with RAF rank insignia after 1943.
 The most distinctive feature was a slouch hat with brim turned back in the Australian style, worn with a white plume for parade.

 Medals awarded to the Levies

 Cross of Saint George

-The Russian Empire recommended and awarded the Cross of Saint George to eight Assyrian members in 1917 during World War I.
+The Russian Empire recommended and awarded the Cross of Saint George to eight Assyrian members in 1917 during the First World War.

 Order of the British Empire

 A total of ten Orders of the British Empire were awarded to officers of the Iraq Levies.